Out-of-plane angle resolved second harmonic Hall analysis in perpendicular magnetic anisotropy systems: Abstract

 \section{Abstract}

-Second Harmonic Hall (SHH) measurement is a standard and well accepted technique to estimate spin orbit torque (SOT) efficiencies in perpendicular magnetic anisotropy (PMA) systems.
-Generally, field sweep and in-plane angle sweep SHH measurements are performed and SOT efficiency calculation is done using effective fields based formalism.
-In this article, we demonstrate an alternate experimental approach of out-of-plane (OOP) angle resolved SHH measurement in PMA systems for SOT efficiencies estimation.
-Also, we present an alternate formalism for SOT efficiency extraction, derived by solving LLGS equation in the low frequency limit of magnetic susceptibility.
-Along with SHH measurements, we also experimentally demonstrate anomalous Hall effect (AHE) based spin-torque ferromagnetic resonance (STFMR) for PMA systems.
+Spin orbit torques (SOT) are used to manipulate magnetization of ferromagnets in heavy metal / ferromagnetic bilayers and thus are technologically relevant from magnetization switching perspective.
+This necessitates development of methods which give an insight into SOT behaviour and enable SOT efficiency estimation.
+In this article, we demonstrate an experimental approach of out-of-plane (OOP) angle resolved Second Harmonic Hall (SHH) measurement, in Pt/Co and Ta/CoFeB perpendicular magnetic anisotropy (PMA) systems, for damping-like and field-like SOT efficiency estimation.
+This method reveals a unique anomalous field-like torque dependent on magnetization direction in Ta/CoFeB system.
+The damping-like and field-like SOT efficiencies are extracted by solving LLGS equation in the low frequency limit of magnetic susceptibility.
+Along with SHH measurements, we also experimentally demonstrate anomalous Hall effect (AHE) based spin-torque ferromagnetic resonance (STFMR) technique for SOT efficiency quantification in PMA systems.